Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 # EC2(Elastic Compute Cloud)

 - Provides resizable compute capacity in the cloud.
+- You have root access to the EC2 instances, be able to restart, terminate, reboot.
+    You need to have a key & key pair to access the instance
 - Reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as computing requirements change.
 - only pay for the capacity you actually use
-- provides developers the tools to build failure resilient apps and isloate from common failure scenarios
+- provides developers the tools to build failure resilient apps and isolate from common failure scenarios
+- 20 instances soft limit per account
+- 2 types of block store devices namely `Elastic Block store` which are persistent and Network attached virtual drives, these are not directly connected to the host where the instance is but are attached to the network, where as `Instance-store` are not persistent(ephemeral), basically a virtual hard drive on the host allocated to this EC2 instance
+- So, EBS-backed EC2 instance has a EBS root volume, and Instance-store backed EC2 instance has instance-store root volume

 <a name ="ec2_options"></a>
 **EC2 options**:
 - **_On demand_**: